Manufacturing Deals Review

 Packaging M&A will remain an attractive option as corporates and PE backed businesses seek growth in the midst of a challenging climate, as well as identifying opportunities to achieve leading positions in chosen markets and to build up specialist capabilities in attractive niches.
 Companies continue to find opportunities and value through M&A: gaining market share, access to innovative products or process and/or people will continue to drive activity in the space.

-Read more of our Packaging sector insights here.
+Read our 2024 Packaging sector insights here.

 Alan Chan